 Naturally, this invokes and reinforces familiar, long-held

-for disaster, in order to feel more control
+in order to feel more control over

-over their existence.
+their existence.
 This causes them to mentally fast-forward

 into the future to try and mitigate anxiety